achimnol/aiotools/docs/aiotools.taskgroup.rst

       long-running persistent task groups.
 The users must register explicit exception handlers or task done callbacks to report or process such unhandled exceptions.

+   .. deprecated:: 2.0

+      Please use :class:`~aiotools.taskscope.TaskScope` instead, which
+      provides more transparent operation without wrapping tasks using extra futures and an implementation more consistent with the stdlib :class:`asyncio.TaskGroup`.

 .. exception:: TaskGroupError